 From January 1997 through December 2007 growth in total Federal Revenue per capita outpaced reported inflation by an overall average of 1.81% per year with growth in Federal Revenue outpacing reported inflation 7 out of 11 years.

 From Jan 2008 – Dec 2018 total growth Federal Revenue per capita increased faster than reported inflation by an average of 0.16% per year with growth in Federal Revenue outpacing reported inflation in 6 out of 11 years.

-In theory with growth in total Federal Revenue per capita outpacing reported inflation in 33 out of the last 50 years by an overall average of 1.41% per year the U.S should have been able to reduce or eliminate budget deficits, maintain their AAA debt rating and be able to properly fund everything from childcare to retirement rather than cranking up over 22 trillion in debt that their children and grandchildren’ will be responsible for.
+In theory with growth in total Federal Revenue per capita outpacing reported inflation in 33 out of the last 50 years by an overall average of 1.41% per year the U.S should have been able to reduce or eliminate budget deficits, maintain their AAA debt rating and be able to properly fund everything from childcare to retirement rather than cranking up over 22 trillion in debt.

 Ask yourself, how can Personal Income , Federal Revenue per capita, Federal spending per capita, Federal debt per capita, GDP per capita, Median Home prices and everything else from College tuition to trash pick-up all outpace reported inflation for 50 years and/or during any economic cycle during the last 50 years?

 |Period Average||Reported Inflation||Federal Revenue||Federal Spending||Federal Debt||Personal Income||GDP||Median Home|